upmind/upmind-ui/packages/flow/src/modules/session/README.md

 Sessions can be of different types, namely:
 Guest, User, Admin, etc. Each session type has a different set of claims and permissions.
 The **Session Manager** module handles the session lifecycle for all session types.

 The **Session Manager** module will invoke the appropriate session handler based on the session type.
-The session handler is responsible for generating and refreshing the token and claims.
-It also handles the session's persistence and retrieval from local storage.
+The session handler is ONLY responsible for generating and refreshing the token and claims.
+It is responsible for the session's persistence and retrieval from local storage.
+Session handlers are short-lived and are only invoked when needed to either generate or refresh a token.

 ## Table of Contents